 According to the Encyclopedia of Earth, species diversity is a measurement of an ecosystem’s species richness and species evenness.
 If an ecosystem has poor species diversity, it may not function properly or efficiently.
+A diverse species assemblage also contributes to ecosystem diversity.

 The Encyclopedia of Earth defines species evenness as “the variation in the abundance of individuals per species within a community.”
 If a community has a large disparity between the number of individuals within each species it has low evenness.
 If the number of individuals within a species is fairly constant throughout the community it has a high evenness.
 If community A has 10 individuals divided between two species, but species 1 represents nine individuals, while species 2 has only one, then community A has a low evenness and lower species diversity.
 If community B has ten individuals divided between two species, with species 1 having four individuals and species 2 having six, then community B has high evenness and higher species diversity.
 The more even the number of animals per species within an ecosystem, the greater the species diversity.